AmandaCIdev/full-stack-capstone/README.md

  ## Frameworks, Libraries & Programs Used

 [GitHub](https://github.com/) - GitHub is a web-based platform for version control using Git, enabling collaborative software development and hosting of code repositories.
-GitHub connects to GitPod and Heroku.
+GitHub connects to GitPod and Heroku. *****ADD HOW IT HELPED HERE ON EACH LINK****

 [GitPod](https://gitpod.io/workspaces) – Connected to GitHub, GitPod hosted the coding space, allowing the project to be built and then committed to the GitHub repository.